AVSystem/developer-zone/docs/academy/index.md

 Step right into the heart of learning with the <a href="https://discord.avsystem.com/" target="_blank">**AVSystem Discord Community**</a>.
 During the course, Discord is the place for expert guidance on LwM2M, networking with fellow course students, and showcasing the cool stuff you're building.

+We've dedicated an exclusive channel for our learners, named **lwm2m-academy**.

 We invite you to join the AVSystem Discord Community to enrich your learning experience and interact with the LwM2M community.

 <a href="https://discord.avsystem.com/" target="_blank">